Phone Carrier Lookup API: Detect Line Type, Carrier & Porting Status in Real-Time

 Start With 1,000 Free Carrier Lookups

 Create a free RealValidito account and validate your first 1,000 phone numbers instantly — no credit card required.
-The same API call returns carrier, line type, DNC status, and number activity.
+The Phone Lookup API returns carrier name, line type, porting status, active/inactive status, and geolocation in a single call.